Football season is headed our way. Here are some awesome game day recipes for your family and friends get-together.

 - 1 cup BBQ sauce, or more, depending on how saucy you like your pulled pork, any brand

-- In a crockpot, place your pork in the insert and pour the soda over top of the pork.
+- In a crockpot, place your pork in the insert and pour the soda over the top of the pork.

 - Set your crockpot on low and cook for 6 hours.

-- After 6 hours, place pork on large cutting board and let rest for 5 minutes.
+- After 6 hours, place pork on a large cutting board and let rest for 5 minutes.
 You can discard any liquid inside the crockpot insert.

 - Put BBQ sauce on top of shredded pork and toss to coat completely.

 - Serve on toasted buns (regular size or sliders).

 - 4 ounces quality* lump or claw crab meat